Rebecca’s Contact Details

 - One Year Foundation Certificate in Psychotherapy, Counselling and Coaching from the New School of Psychotherapy and Coaching, London, 2017

-- SE Practitioner 2020, training assistant 2020, session provider for trainees 2023
+- Somatic Experiencing Practitioner 2020, Training assistant since 2020, Session provider for trainees since 2023

-- PG dip/MA in Integrative Counselling and Psychotherapy at UEL 2022-2025
+- PG dip in Integrative Counselling and Psychotherapy at University of East London 2022-2024

 Before pursuing my fascination with the stories our bodies tell, I worked in the London publishing industry as a literary editor and project manager.